RINGSLINGER

 11 Home mixed everything The Lost Self game complete

-Micro-progression: within a dimension
+Micro-progression: within a realm

-Each dimension has:
+Each realm has:

 • A hub area (safe, can re-arrange rings, talk to NPCs)